Fahad-Md-Kamal/Fiber-Blogs/README.md

 }
 ```

-- Here we have added page, limit and offset for paginated reponse of user's list.
+> Here we have added page, limit and offset for paginated reponse of user's list.
+>
-- We have added a function `GetUsersList()` to our models.Users struct since we are interacting with database from our models package.
+> We have added a function `GetUsersList()` to our model Users since we are interacting with database from our models package.
+>
-- We are passing `limit` and `offset` to it as parameters and receiving users list, totalCount and error from it.
+> We are passing `limit` and `offset` to it as parameters and receiving `users list`, `totalCount` and `error` from it.

 ```go
 // users/models/users.go

 func GetUsersList(limit, offset int) ([]Users, int64, error) {
 	var users []Users